rootstrap/blog/content/django-vs-flask.md

 # What To Take Away
+Okay, now that we've examined the strengths and weaknesses of Django and Flask, let's look at the type of platforms and functionalities each framework is best suited to.
 ## Django is best suited to:
 - Quickly validating business ideas.
 - Ecommerce sites with standard features.